pavan-kalam/shopsmart-real-time-threat-intelligence/docs/security_validation.md

 - Audit static content for suspicious comments and timestamps

 ### Conclusion
-- Open the ZAP-Report.html in any browser to view the detailed report.
+- Open the Security-ZAP-Report.html in any browser to view the detailed report.

 ---

-## 2. Nmap Scan
+## 2. Nmap Scan [Review_"security_scan_results.txt"]

 **Command Used:**
 ```bash